 Under the new proposal, the Kansas-Nebraska Act of 1854, the territories would decide for themselves whether or not to allow slavery.
 Despite being a compromise that left both sides dissatisfied, it passed.

 The result of the act was that both those for and against slavery moved to the territories to have a vote.
 The coming together of these two sides led to considerable bloodshed.
 Kansas, which borders Missouri, became the center of the conflict.
 Almost 60 people, for example, were killed in what became known as the “Bleeding Kansas” conflict.

-One veteran of the Bleeding Kansas conflict later took a drastic step to fight slavery.
+One veteran of Bleeding Kansas later took a drastic step to fight slavery.
 On October 16, 1859, ardent abolitionist John Brown led a raid in Harpers Ferry, Virginia [now West Virginia].
 The purpose of the attack was to seize a federal armory and start a slave insurrection.

 While Brown’s raid failed in its intended purpose, what it did accomplish was to add to the fear and distrust that Southerners had for Northerners and abolitionists.
 John Brown was found guilty of treason and sentenced to hang.